 About the author:

-Daniel is co-founder and CTO at Aqarios GmbH.
-He holds a M.Sc.
+Daniel is CTO at rhome GmbH, and Co-Founder at Aqarios GmbH.
+He

-in Computer Science from LMU Munich, and has published papers
+holds a M.Sc. in Computer Science from LMU Munich, and has

-in reinforcement learning.
-He writes about technical topics in
+computing.
+He writes about technical topics in quantum

 We have an extremely simple Number Partitioning problem consisting of the set